2019 Townsville 400

 The 2019 Townsville 400 (formally known as 2019 Watpac Townsville 400) was a motor racing event for the Supercars Championship, held on the weekend of 5-7 July 2019.
 The event was held at Townsville Street Circuit near Townsville, Queensland and consisted of two races, both 200 kilometres in length.
 It was the eighth event of fifteen in the 2019 Supercars Championship and hosted Races 17 and 18 of the season.

 Race 17 was won by Scott McLaughlin, while Shane van Gisbergen won Race 18.
-David Reynolds and Cameron Waters claimed pole positions at the event.
+David Reynolds and Cam Waters claimed pole positions at the event.